 Stop 1: Skip the line to walk along the glass walkway of Tower Bridge

 There's nothing quite like starting your morning 42 metres above the River Thames is there?
 Embark on your second day of London exploration by skipping the line on one of the most famous landmarks in the world with the London Pass.
 As one of the most impressive and oldest structures in the city, Tower Bridge is perfect for a family day out.
 The whole family will be amazed by the glass floor walkway, where you can enjoy breathtaking views of the river and the London skyline.
-You can also download the free family trail app that will impress even the youngest visitors - transform your device into a working wrench and tighten the bolts of an engine, or try to steer a boat to safety by tilting your phone from side to side - it's magical!
+You can also download the free family trail app that will impress even the youngest visitors - transform your device into a working wrench and tighten the bolts of an engine, or try to steer a boat to safety by tilting your phone from side to side - the Tower Bridge Exhibition is magical!

 Stop 2: Admire the magnificent Southwark Cathedral